ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ![galleryroutes](https://cloud.githubusercontent.com/assets/19173079/24823054/08cceb0c-1bc0-11e7-9853-ece1cfd12bee.jpg)

-Referring to galleryController.js (see figure below), we define the getGalleryImages function we just saw on line 22.
+Referring to galleryController.js (see the following figure), we define the getGalleryImages function we just saw on line 22.
 Using the same S3 object that we set up for our image upload function, we call a function that named listObjectsV2 on line 26.
-This function returns data of the objects in our bucket.
-To display images, we need an image URL for each JPEG image in our web-images bucket to display in our view template.
+This function returns the data comprising each of the objects in our bucket.
+To display images within HTML, we need an image URL for each JPEG image in our web-images bucket to display in our view template.
 The content on line 28 is an array map from the data object returned by listObjectsV2 containing metadata about each object in our bucket.
-We loop the content and search for any object key ending in .jpg, and create a parameter to pass to the S3 getSignedUrl function.
+We loop the content and search for any object key ending in ".jpg," and create a parameter to pass to the S3 getSignedUrl function.
 This function returns a signed URL for any object when we pass it the object’s bucket name and key.
 In the callback function we save each URL